Campus Crusade’s Focus on Influencing Leaders

 Your View of Your Value Affects Your Prayers

-Your view of your value affects our prayers.
-We have a small expectation on what is expected of us so we don’t partner with God on the things He is wanting to do.
-Too many people are praying for the President to become a Christian instead of praying for the universal Church to step it up and disciple him on the way he is to lead.
+Your view of your value affects your prayers.
+We have low expectations on what is expected of us so we don’t partner with God in the things He wants to do.
+Too many people pray for the President to become a Christian instead of praying for the Church to disciple him in how he should lead.

-I’m not saying he is not a Christian, but many believe that if he just makes that prayer he will automatically know the right things to do.
+I’m not saying he isn’t a Christian, but many believe that if he simply becomes a Christian, he will automatically know the right things to do.
 It’s as if we believe becoming a Christian would automatically transform our thinking without the need of discipleship.

-Don’t get me wrong; praying for a loved one to come to Christ is extremely important.
+Don’t get me wrong.
+Praying for a loved one to come to Christ is extremely important.
 But, what are you praying for?
 What is motivating you each day?
-How can we start engaging God to change the media and how it describes Christians principles such as abstinence and pro-life?
+How can we start engaging God to change the media and how it describes Christian principles such as abstinence and pro-life?

 Ask Jesus what He wants you to be praying for.